 Purves is important for showing the level at which financial compensation should be set for “injury to feelings” one of the main remedies available for disability discrimination court claims.

 In 2003 Purves says:” I would therefore hold that the sum of £750 is the least that may nowadays be awarded for the very slightest injury to feelings, deserving of damages, which is caused by discrimination on the ground of disability.“.
-You can calculate how much that 2003 era £750 has changed in value by using the Bank of England’s inflation calculator.
+You can calculate how much that 2003 era £750 has changed in value to within a month by using the this inflation calculator.

 R. (on the application of King) v Isleworth Crown Court (2001)